Zvi Goldstein

-Zvi Goldstein (צבי גולדשטיין; born January 21, 1947) is an Israeli visual artist living in Jerusalem.
+Zvi Goldstein (צבי גולדשטיין; born January 21, 1947) is a Romanian-born Israeli visual artist and teacher.
+He lives in Jerusalem, and has taught at Bezalel Academy of Arts and Design.

-Life and Works
+Early life and education

-Goldstein was born to Hungarian-Jewish parents in 1947 in Cluj, Romania.
+Goldstein was born to Hungarian Jewish parents in 1947 in Cluj, Romania.
 He is the only son of Szigmund Goldstein (born 30 August 1917), a taxi driver, and Margaret Golstein (born 2 February 1919).
-His father survived Mauthausen and returned to Cluj, where he met his future wife, an Auschwitz survivor.
-Zvi Golstein spent his early childhood in Cluj and often went hiking with his father in the Carpathian Mountains.

-He attended elementary school, during which he suffered numerous anti-Semitic attacks at and after school.
+His father survived Mauthausen concentration camp and returned to Cluj, where he met his future wife, an Auschwitz concentration camp survivor.
+Golstein spent his early childhood in Cluj and often went hiking with his father in the Carpathian Mountains.
+He attended elementary school, during which he suffered numerous antisemitic attacks at and after school.

 In 1958 he and his parents emigrated to Kiryat Gat, Israel, with the help of the American Jewish Joint Distribution Committee.
 In 1962 he left school after tenth grade, and between 1962 and 1963 he worked at Polgat Textiles in Kiryat Gat.
 In 1963 Goldstein applied for the Bezalel Academy of Arts and Design in Jerusalem but was rejected.
-In 1964 he tried again and was accepted, and he began his studies in the Graphic Department as the youngest student in his class.
+In 1964 he tried again and was accepted, and he began his studies in the graphic department as the youngest student in his class.

-In November 1964 Zvi Goldstein had to interrupt his studies at the Academy to fulfill his mandatory military service.
+In November 1964, Goldstein had to interrupt his studies at the Academy to fulfill his mandatory military service.
 He served in the Israeli army for two years and four months.
 In January 1967, towards the end of his military service, he was allowed to return to the Bezalel Academy under certain conditions.
 He returned to the army to serve a further two months in April and May.
 As a young servant, he was called for the Six-Day War in June in the Gaza Strip and the Sinai Desert front.
 Following this he is stationed as a reservist at various locations in Israeli for the next six months.
 In 1968 he finally returned to the Academy but the year after he broke off his studies to travel to Europe.
 He departed with hardly any money, just one bag and a one-way-ticket, financed by money from the Academy as the winner of the Hermann Struck Prize (with a wood engraving).
 In the West for the first time, he hitchhiked through Europe (France, Sweden, Denmark, Switzerland, Belgium, Italy) and made a short trip to the United States, New York City, to visit Sol LeWitt, whom he knew from his time in Milan.

-He enrolled at the Accademia di Belle Arti di Brera in Milan in the Painting and Sculpture Department and made frequent visit to the Faculty of Philosophy at the Università degli Studi di Milano.
+He enrolled at the Accademia di Belle Arti di Brera (Brera Academy) in Milan in the Painting and Sculpture Department and made frequent visit to the Faculty of Philosophy at the Università degli Studi di Milano.
 In 1972 Goldstein was awarded a Diploma in Fine Arts and Sculpture and continued his studies in the Scenography Department.
 Later that year he had his first solo exhibition in Milan at the Galleria la Bertesca.

-In 1973 he married Rachel Bitran.
+In 1973, he married Rachel Bitran.